maturban/WARCMerge/README.md

  %python WARCMerge.py <file1> <file2> <file3> ... <output-directory>
 ```

- Here, all listed WARC files will be merged and stored the resulting output file(s) in "output-directory".
+ Here, all listed WARC files will be merged and the resulting output file(s) will be stored in "output-directory".

 ### Method 3
 ```python